-Alcohol and other drug stats maps information on the harms related to alcohol, illicit and pharmaceutical drug use in Victoria.
+Alcohol and other drug stats is an interactive statistics and mapping website capturing information on harms related to alcohol and the use of illicit and pharmaceutical drugs in Victoria.

 Google for Social Good - Using Artificial Intelligence (AI)

-This project utilises the data coded as part of the National Alcohol Surveillance System to develop machine learning techniques that will enable automated coding to augment the work of human coders.
+This project utilises the data coded as part of the National Ambulance Surveillance System to develop machine learning techniques that will enable automated coding to augment the work of human coders.

 Risk factors and populations

 Our Sleep projects investigate the effect of commonly used drugs on sleep, why sleep is important in recovery, and how poor sleep is linked to poor physical and mental health.

 Injury and violence

 Examines ambulance data to inform patterns and trends of alcohol and other drug misuse, self-harm and mental health for violent incidents.